Binary Interaction Dominates Mass Ejection in Classical Novae: Description of simulations

 \section{Description of simulations}

-We use \mesa\footnote{http://mesa.sourceforge.net, version 10398; default options used unless otherwise noted.} to evolve nova outbursts for a range of WD core masses ($0.6$, $0.8$, $1.0$, and $1.2 \msol$) and envelope masses, assuming no interaction with a companion star.
+We use \mesa\footnote{http://mesa.sourceforge.net, version 10398; default options used unless otherwise noted.} to evolve nova outbursts, assuming no interaction with a companion star, for a range of WD core masses ($0.6$, $0.8$, $1.0$, and $1.2 \msol$) and envelope masses that bracket the expected ignition masses found by evolutionary calculations \citep{pk95,tb04,yaro05,deni13a}.
 We ignore the pre-outburst accretion history and instead take the mass coordinate of the base of the convective zone during the outburst as a given.
-We thus avoid the difficulty of setting up the correct equilibrium conditions of the underlying core, which otherwise play an important role in determining the ignition mass of the outbursting envelope \citep{tb04,epel07}.
+We thus avoid the difficulty of setting up the correct equilibrium conditions of the underlying core, which depend on many factors including the ages of the WD and CV, and which otherwise play an important role in determining the ignition mass of the outbursting envelope \citep{tb04,epel07}.

 We are also agnostic to the details of the envelope's enrichment with core material, which is frequently observed in nova ejecta \citep{gehr98} and may occur a variety of ways, including chemical diffusion \citep{pk84,pk95,kp85,yaro05}, rotationally induced shear mixing \citep{kt78,lt87,ks89,alex04}, and convectively induced shear mixing and overshooting \citep{woos86,gl95,glt97,glas12a,rosn01,casa10a,casa11a,casa11b,casa16a,casa18a}.
-As with the envelope mass, we take the envelope composition as a given and explore two compositions: solar composition \citep{aspl09a}, which is equivalent to the assumption that no mixing occurs with the underlying C/O core, and an enhanced C/O composition, with 80\% solar composition by mass plus an additional 10\% by mass of $^{12}$C and $^{16}$O each.
+As with the envelope mass, we take the envelope composition as a given because of uncertainties in the strengths of the various enrichment mechanisms and explore two compositions: solar composition \citep{aspl09a}, which is equivalent to the assumption that no mixing occurs with the underlying C/O core, and an enhanced C/O composition, with 80\% solar composition by mass plus an additional 10\% by mass of $^{12}$C and $^{16}$O each.
 The composition of the accreted material may not be solar, which can induce changes to the ignition mass \citep{pier00,star00,jh07,sb09a,chen19a,kemp22a,hill22a}, but since we parametrize the convective envelope masses by hand in this study, we bypass this complication.

 We construct our WD models by first creating pure C/O objects with specified masses between $0.6$ and $ 1.2 \msol$ with nuclear burning disabled.
 To prevent spurious numerical mixing between the envelope and the core during the outburst, which would further enrich the envelope with C/O, we accrete a $10^{-4} \msol $ pure $^4$He buffer before adding the envelope with the desired composition and mass.
 We specify the mass fractions of $^1$H, $^4$He, $^{12}$C, $^{14}$N, and $^{16}$O in the envelope material.
 The entire star is then allowed to cool until the center reaches $ \unit[2\E{7}]{K}$, and nuclear burning is turned back on.
 We use the \texttt{cno\_extras} burning network, which includes $^1$H, $^{3-4}$He, $^{12-13}$C, $^{13-15}$N, $^{14-18}$O, $^{17-19}$F, $^{18-20}$Ne, and $^{22,24}$Mg, and the reactions linking them with rates from the JINA Reaclib database \citep{cybu10a}.